 Designing PCBs: Advanced SMD

-Looks pretty good.
+Hey!
+This looks pretty good.
 Now we need to get GND routed.
 Let’s do this with a polygon pour.

 Draw a box that follows the dimensional outline, left clicking on each corner.